 Tom Kendall is a permaculture farmer with over 40 years farming experience.
 He is co-founder of the PermEco Inc and PRI Luganville, Vanuatu and runs Permaculture courses on his Permaculture Demonstration Site Kendall Permaculture Farm.
 Tom has co-taught PDC courses with Geoff Lawton and has taught Permaculture courses in Australia and overseas.
-He is a PRI (Permaculture Research Institute) accredited teacher and part of our environmental advisory team and Geoff Lawton’s Permaculture Consultants team, doing regular consultations for local and international land owners and NGOs.
+He has been a PRI (Permaculture Research Institute) accredited teacher for 5 years and is part of our environmental advisory team and Geoff Lawton’s Permaculture Consultants team, doing regular consultations for local and international land owners and NGOs.
 For complete bio click here.

 Camping accommodation is available (byo tent and camping equipment).
 A camp kitchen is available for students’ use.
 Toilet and shower facilities are shared.
 Showers are heated with a wood fired heating system, which students will learn to light and look after.